Resources for people with lived experience

 Resources to help people affected by dementia explore and take part in more collaborative roles in biomedical research.

 Research plays an important role in improving the lives of people affected by dementia.
-Sharing your perspectives can help research better reflect real priorities and support outcomes that matter to people like you.
+Sharing your perspectives can help research better reflect priorities and outcomes that matter to you.

 These resources are intended for people living with dementia and care partners who are curious about contributing to biomedical research beyond being a study participant.
 They are designed to help you learn more about biomedical dementia research and explore ways to connect with the research community.